LMFDB/lmfdb/Postgres_FAQ.md

    been standardized, and some common features have been refactored into a common codebase.

-1. Why did the databases/collections got renamed?
+1. Why did the databases/collections get renamed?

    Postgres doesn't have the same notion of databases and collections that Mongo does, so some renaming was required.
 We decided to take advantage of this restructuring to add some consistency to the naming scheme.

+1. Why do I still see messages about mongo when I start the LMFDB?

+   Classical modular forms are still using mongo.
+We're working on revising them to use postgres, but in the mean time we're still connecting to a mongo database.

 Database Interface
 ------------------